 Code compliance for steam trap strainer installation is achieved through either the installation of a strainer and blow-off valve within three feet of a downstream steam trap or through the installation of a steam trap with integral strainer and blow-off valve.
 The Statewide CASE Team investigated and specifically sought additional data sources with the release of the Draft CASE Report to determine both the current prevalence of steam traps installed with integral strainers and the incremental cost of a steam trap with an integral strainer compared to a steam trap not equipped with an integral strainer and blow-off valve.
-The cost modeling presented in the Final CASE Report is based on a stand-alone strainer and blow-off valve configuration at 25 percent occurrence.
+The cost modeling presented in the Final CASE Report is based on a stand-alone strainer and blow-off valve configuration at 75 percent occurrence and integral strainer configuration at a 25 percent occurrence.
 The integral strainer and blow-off valve configuration would be substantially less costly than the stand-alone configuration.